Get 80% off your plan for your first 6 months.*

 Pro forma invoice vs sales invoice

-A sales invoice is a formal request for payment issued after goods or services have been delivered.
-It creates a legal obligation for the buyer to pay and must be recorded in your accounts.
+A sales invoice and a pro forma invoice differ mainly in timing and legal weight.
+A sales invoice is a formal request for payment issued after goods or services have been delivered, creating a legal obligation for the buyer to pay.

 A pro forma invoice, by contrast, is sent before the transaction is finalised.
 It doesn't request payment, isn't legally binding, and shouldn't appear in your accounts receivable.
-The main difference is timing and legal weight.

 Pro forma invoice vs commercial invoice